Eaternity/eaternity-website/_posts/app/0000-01-01-professional.md

       </div>
     </div>
     <div style="vertical-align: top; height:100%" class="col-xs-offset-4 col-xs-4 col-sm-offset-0 col-sm-3 xs-push-top">
-      <p>Make use of the detailed scientific sustainability metrics, based on your foods data.
+      <p>Make use of the detailed scientific sustainability metrics, based on your data.
 Given recipes, food purchase receipts, supply statistics, etc. – you will see where your can reduce CO₂ emissions, your water footprint or approach a minimal risk diet for better health.
-You will receive the results of the calculations in real-time over the <a href="#api">API</a>, or via the nicely illustrated monthly PDF reports.</p>
+You will have the results of the calculations in real-time over the <a href="#api">API</a>, or via the nicely illustrated monthly PDF reports.</p>
     </div>

   </div>